Synchronization and Cache Control

 specify both an old layout and new layout.

-The old layout must either be VK_IMAGE_LAYOUT_UNDEFINED
+The old layout must either be VK_IMAGE_LAYOUT_UNDEFINED, or match the

 current layout of the image subresource range.